dansteeves68/dotfiles/README.md

 - Install nix
 - Install nix-darwin
-- Update darwin-configuration.nix to get everything installed, including dotfiles
+- Install homebrew
-- Clone this
+- Clone repo into `~/dotfiles`
-- Run dotfiles -s
+- Set up links

+Want to avoid installing manually things that will be controlled by config.
+Probably could edit the original config by hand with repo contents, then run.
+Then use installed tools to get repo and set up links.

 ## Todo

-- Sublime Text Packages and Settings
+- Sublime Text packages and settings
+- iTerm2 settings
+- Oh-my-zsh prompt - want two lines with date/time